FrancescoDiSalesGithub/osx-bsd-theme/README.md

 # osx-bsd-theme
-Install osx theme on bsd
+Installs a osx like theme on bsd

 run install.sh